WOST: History

-WMEI was most recently a dual affiliate of Tuff TV & The Family Channel, while WOST remained an affiliate of the Spanish version of The Local AccuWeather Channel.
+WMEI was most recently an affiliate of Tuff TV & The Family Channel, while WOST remained an affiliate of the Spanish version of The Local AccuWeather Channel.

 On October 18, 2016, WOST went off the air as stated in the form.
 Station engineers had determined that one of the station’s power amplifiers was damaged during a thunder storm.
 The station was awaiting the delivery of parts to complete the repair to the power supply.
 It was expected that it might be another couple of weeks before the repairs were to be completed.

 The licensee respectfully requested Special Temporary Authority pursuant to FCC Rule 73.1635(a)(4).
 The circumstances of the storm were beyond the control of the licensee.
 It was acting diligently to repair the station to restore operations but had to wait on vendors to deliver equipment.

 The licensee also requested a one-day waiver of the 30-day filing deadline to request silent authority.
 The 30th day for filing the silent STA request was miscalculated.
 The LMS form would not allow the proper date to be checked that the station went off the air.

 On November 11, 2016, WWKQ-LP changed its callsign to WWKQ-LD licensed, as digital operation.

 In April 2017, WMEI announced that it would shut down on August 31, following the Federal Communications Commission (FCC)'s incentive auction.
 The station sold its spectrum for $9,696,619.
 Also, WOST would move their channel positions to channel 20, and WQQZ-CD to channel 16.

 On May 2, 2017, WOST resumed broadcasting operations with a reduced power of 2 kW.

 On September 12, 2017, the WMEI license was cancelled.
 The WMEI intellectual unit was moved to WOST and satellite stations.
 Also, the station switched with Azteca America on August 1, 2018.
 On September 1, 2021, WOST and its satellite stations switched to ShopHQ.
 The Azteca America affiliation moved to the second digital subchannel.
 Upon ShopHQ's shutdown on April 17, the station switched to paid programming.
 Then the station flipped to Aqui TV.